Understanding the Maine OUI Process

 The motions hearing deals with constitutional challenges to the State's evidence and any discovery violations.
 This is extremely important event, as it is here where the judge will decide if your constitutional rights were violated.
 If the State overstepped its bounds during their investigation, the judge may throw the evidence out, resulting in a dismissal of all charges.

 Trial: Many DUI cases never have to reach this stage.
 When there is a strong legal advocate on your side, you could have a better chance of getting your charges dropped before it ever has to get this far.
 However, if for some reason a trial is necessary in order for your rights to be defended, evidence from both sides will be presented and a jury will decide if you are guilty or not.
 OUI trials are usually, but not always, jury trials.
-This means that your attorney will have to convince a jury that there reasonable doubt exists as to the issue of whether you were actually driving under the influence.
+This means that your DUI defense Lawyer will have to convince a jury that there reasonable doubt exists as to the issue of whether you were actually driving under the influence.
 In many situations, a trial is your best opportunity to achieve a satisfactory resolution.

 Maine OUI Defense Lawyer